-Residents of Derby are being invited to nominate the first eight inductees for the city’s ‘hall of fame’ to be opened in 2018.
+Residents of Derby are being invited to nominate the first eight inductees for the city’s Made in Derby project to be opened in 2018.

-The project, named Made in Derby is to feature Derby’s most famous and inspiring people who will be honoured with a series of plaques embedded into city centre streets.
+The project, is to feature Derby’s most famous and inspiring people who will be honoured with a series of plaques embedded into city centre streets.
 The first plaques will be installed between intu and the Market Hall along Albion Street and Exchange Street.
 Each will have a feature allowing Smart Phone users to access more information about the individuals and their achievements.

 Nominations should be received by Thursday 30th November and should state who is being nominated and why.
 The selection criteria are that the person should have either have been born in Derby or have a strong association with Derby.
 They should have made a significant contribution to the city or achieved substantial accomplishments in their profession or vocation.

 Made in Derby is a joint project, involving Derby City Council, Derby Telegraph and local business leaders.

 Deputy Leader of the Council and Cabinet Member for Regeneration and Economy, Cllr Martin Rawson said:

 The Council welcomes the opportunity to collaborate with the private sector to recognise the contributions locally, nationally and internationally of our outstanding men and women.
 It is our hope that this would inspire future generations.

 “We are working with artist Tim Clapcott, the man who created the Friar Gate heads on Derby’s Friar Gate and the Talking Heads at Speakers Corner.
 This project will not be limited to eight people.
 We will be adding to the list over a period of time through other streets in the city centre.